wamp-proto/wamp-proto/spec/advanced.md

          }
    	}]

-*Feature Announcemenet and Advanced Features*
+*Feature Announcement and Advanced Features*

 The use of *feature announcement* in WAMP allows for